-Nauticus has direct and indirect interactions with foreign officials, including in furtherance of sales to governmental entities in non-U.S. countries.
-Nauticus sometimes leverages third parties to conduct its business abroad, and its third-party business partners, representatives, and agents may have direct or indirect interactions with officials and employees of government agencies or state-owned or affiliated entities.
-Nauticus can be held liable for the corrupt or other illegal activities of its employees or these third-parties, even if Nauticus does not explicitly authorize or have actual knowledge of such activities.
-The FCPA and other applicable laws and regulations laws also require that Nauticus keep accurate books and records and maintain internal controls and compliance procedures designed to prevent any such actions.
-While Nauticus has policies and procedures to address compliance with such laws, there can be no assurance that all of Nauticus' employees, business partners, third-party intermediaries, representatives, and agents will not take actions in violation of its policies and applicable law, for which Nauticus may be ultimately held responsible.
-Nauticus' exposure for violating these laws increases as its international presence expands and as it increases sales and operations in foreign jurisdictions.
+We have direct and indirect interactions with foreign officials, including in furtherance of sales to governmental entities in non-U.S. countries.
+We sometimes leverage third parties to conduct our business abroad, and our third-party business partners, representatives, and agents may have direct or indirect interactions with officials and employees of government agencies or state-owned or affiliated entities.
+We can be held liable for the corrupt or other illegal activities of our employees or these third-parties, even if we do not explicitly authorize or have actual knowledge of such activities.
+The FCPA and other applicable laws and regulations laws also require that we keep accurate books and records and maintain internal controls and compliance procedures designed to prevent any such actions.
+While we have policies and procedures to address compliance with such laws, there can be no assurance that all of our employees, business partners, third-party intermediaries, representatives, and agents will not take actions in violation of our policies and applicable law, for which we may be ultimately held responsible.
+Our exposure for violating these laws increases as our international presence expands and as it increases sales and operations in foreign jurisdictions.

-Any violations of the laws and regulations described above may result in whistleblower complaints, adverse media coverage, investigations, substantial civil and criminal fines and penalties, damages, settlements, prosecution, enforcement actions, imprisonment, the loss of export or import privileges, suspension or debarment from government contracts, tax reassessments, breach of contract and fraud litigation, reputational harm and other consequences, any of which could adversely affect Nauticus' business, prospects, financial condition and operating results.
+Any violations of the laws and regulations described above may result in whistleblower complaints, adverse media coverage, investigations, substantial civil and criminal fines and penalties, damages, settlements, prosecution, enforcement actions, imprisonment, the loss of export or import privileges, suspension or debarment from government contracts, tax reassessments, breach of contract and fraud litigation, reputational harm and other consequences, any of which could adversely affect our business, prospects, financial condition and operating results.
 In addition, responding to any investigation or action will likely result in a significant diversion of management's attention and resources and significant defense costs and other professional fees.

-Nauticus is subject to governmental export and import controls and laws that could subject Nauticus to liability if Nauticus is not in compliance with such laws.
+We are subject to governmental export and import controls and laws that could subject us to liability if we are not in compliance with such laws.

-Nauticus' products are subject to export control, import and economic sanctions laws and regulations, including the U.S. Export Administration Regulations, U.S. Customs regulations and various economic and trade sanctions regulations administered by the U.S. Treasury Department's Office of Foreign Assets Control.
-Exports of Nauticus'

-robotic systems and technology must be made in compliance with these laws and regulations.
-If Nauticus fails to comply with these laws and regulations, Nauticus and certain of its employees could be subject to substantial civil or criminal penalties, including the possible loss of export or import privileges; fines, which may be imposed on Nauticus and responsible employees or managers; and, in extreme cases, the incarceration of responsible employees or managers.
+Our products are subject to export control, import and economic sanctions laws and regulations, including the U.S. Export Administration Regulations, U.S. Customs regulations and various economic and trade sanctions regulations administered by the U.S. Treasury Department's Office of Foreign Assets Control.
+Exports of our robotic systems and technology must be made in compliance with these laws and regulations.
+If we fail to comply with these laws and regulations, we and certain of our employees could be subject to substantial civil or criminal penalties, including the possible loss of export or import privileges; fines, which may be imposed on us and responsible employees or managers; and, in extreme cases, the incarceration of responsible employees or managers.

-Moreover, international sales of certain of Nauticus' products are subject to U.S. laws, regulations and policies like the International Traffic in Arms Regulations and other export laws and regulations and may be subject to first obtaining licenses, clearances or authorizations from various regulatory entities.
-If Nauticus is not allowed to export its products or the clearance process is burdensome and costly, Nauticus' ability to generate revenue would be adversely affected.
+Moreover, international sales of certain of our products are subject to U.S. laws, regulations and policies like the International Traffic in Arms Regulations and other export laws and regulations and may be subject to first obtaining licenses, clearances or authorizations from various regulatory entities.
+If we are not allowed to export our products or the clearance process is burdensome and costly, our ability to generate revenue would be adversely affected.